Roadblocks or Freedom? Using Boundaries in the Dental Office and Life

 © nicoletaionescu / Adobe Stock

-It is sometimes true that the implementation of a boundary can end a relationship.
+It is sometimes true that implementing a boundary can end a relationship.
 It is always true that a new boundary will change a relationship.
 Both of these outcomes can be positive.

 Aggression vs. Assertiveness